HanYu-me/GWAs/README.md

 Estimation converged in 8 iterations
 ```
-`Fixed effects` is the effect of all selected qtls, `Random effects` is the effect of all individual (511).
-The variance conmponent of qtls and kinship can be caculated by:
+`Fixed effects` is the effect of all selected qtls, `Random effects` is the effect of all individuals (511).
+The variance component of qtls and kinship can be calculated by:
 ```R
 R2.all <- 1- var(ph[na] - cbind(1, geno[na,])%*%withsnp.hglm$fixef)/var(ph[na])
 kin_R2=1-var(ph[na]-cbind(1, geno[na,])%*%withsnp.hglm$fixef-Z%*%withsnp.hglm$ranef)/var(ph[na])